Shikoku Starts Here

 “It’s going to be wiped off the map by a tsunami some day,” said an American student who’d come with a group of his colleagues to see Tokyo’s Tsukiji Fish Market, where we were all waiting in line.
 “A matter of when, not if.”

 Truth be told, I never attempted to verify his claims.
-Not then, and certainly not when I received an invitation from JTB USA to spend a week in Shikoku, in early 2017.
+Not then, and certainly not when I received an invitation from JTB USA to spend a week in Shikoku, many years later.

 When to Visit Shikoku